dagny099/citation-compass/docs/user-guide/data-import.md

 - **[Quick Start](../getting-started/quick-start.md)** - Complete workflow guide
 - **[Notebook Pipeline](notebook-pipeline.md)** - Programmatic analysis workflows

-**Ready to build your research database?** Start with a [demo dataset](demo-datasets.md) to learn the workflow, then use [file upload](../getting-started/file-upload.md) for your research collections! 🚀
+**Ready to build your research database?** Start with a [demo dataset](demo-datasets.md) to learn the workflow, then use [file upload](../getting-started/file-upload.md) for your research collections.